dante-ev/docker-texlive/README.md

 ## Available Tags

-- `edge` - the edge build
+- `edge` - the edge build.
+Usually created on the first and fifteenth of a month.
 - `latest` - the latest released version
 - `YYYY-MM-DD` - a build of that date.
-Usually created on the first and fifteenth of a month
+Usually created on the first and fifteenth of a month.

 Browse all available tags at <https://hub.docker.com/repository/docker/danteev/texlive/tags?page=1&ordering=last_updated>.